|Location:||In the vicinity of Kungur, 100km SE of Perm, east of Moscow.|

 Today about 1,300m of the almost six kilometer long cave are developed for visits, with two entrances and trails which connect four almost parallel passages.
 There are four different tours, which navigate the interconnected trails, two return to the entrance, the other two leave the cave at the second entrance.
 The most popular classic route is 1.5km long and is one of the original tours from 1914.
 One of the longer tours includes a laser show, the high-tech-equipment was purchased in Germany for 1.5 Million Rubles some years ago.
 A wall in the chamber called Grotto of the Geologists is used to display a laser movie featuring the history of the cave and the Yermak campaign.
 Today this is probably the most widely known cave of Russia, and despite of its remote location it is visited by 100,000 people every year.

 The cave has always been a topic of scientific research.
 This includes the first survey, but also the measuring of the cave cave climate.
 Ice caves were the first ones which were scientifically examined for their climate.
 Here at Kungur measurements by Professor I.G.
 Gmelin started in 1733, which was the begin of scientific research on cave climate at all.
-The cave is still research for its extraordinary climate,
+The cave is still researched for its extraordinary climate.

 There is a cave legend, about the passage named the Women's Trail.
 It was named after a foreign princess, who stumbled and fell on this trail.
 Soon after she returned from the cave visit she got married.
 Now the saying is, that if a lady stumbles and falls on this trail, she wil be married soon.